king-r-d/lab9-MapReduceAndSpark/README.md

 The file that you are currently reading is named "hadoop-lab.txt".
 We will be working with this file in the steps below.

+0. Open IntelliJ and select JDK 8 for the compiler.
 1. Create a command line Java project in IntelliJ.
 2. Name the project Spark-Example-Lab9.
 3. Right click the project and do the following to install the Spark library.